keruru-amuri/AMOS-task_timebooking/CAMERA-TESTING-GUIDE.md

 3. **Allow camera permissions when prompted**
 4. You should see:
    - Live camera feed in the video element
-   - Red overlay with "Position barcode here"
+   - Green overlay with "Position barcode here"
    - Instructions for barcode positioning

 ### **Step 3: Mobile Device Testing**